-Also known as vitamin B1, thiamine is a water-soluble vitamin which plays an important role in numerous body functions including helping the body metabolise carbohydrates into energy and maintaining a healthy heart and nervous system.
-Foods which contain thiamine include some fruits and vegetables, meat, liver, bread, brewers yeast, legumes, and milk.
+Also known as vitamin B1, thiamine is a water-soluble vitamin that plays an important role in numerous body functions including helping the body metabolise carbohydrates into energy and maintaining a healthy heart and nervous system.
+Foods that contain thiamine include some fruits and vegetables, meat, liver, bread, brewers yeast, legumes, and milk.

-Thiamine deficiency is rare in cats and is most typically seen when a cat has been fed a diet which contains large amounts of raw fish.
+Thiamine deficiency is rare in cats and is most typically seen when a cat has been fed a diet that contains large amounts of raw fish.

-- High fish diets: Cats who are fed diets which contain large amounts of raw fish.
+- High fish diets: Cats who are fed diets that contain large amounts of raw fish.
 Raw fish contains the enzyme thiaminase, which destroys thiamine.
 Cooking destroys thiaminase, thus protecting thiamine.

 - Diets high in sulfur dioxide (220): This preservative found in some brands of pet mince.
 Sulfur dioxide inactivates thiamine.
 Pet food manufacturers, therefore, must carefully monitor their products to ensure they contain adequate levels of thiamine for cats.